-1. Don't file a tax return because you don't have the money to pay your taxes.
+1. Neglect to file a tax return because you don't have the money you owe.

-Do not ignore mail from the IRS.
-If you owe taxes, the IRS will collect.
-Persons who do not communicate with the IRS about inability to pay can expect a "Notice of Federal Tax Lien" to be filed against their property.
-In lien terms, this is a lien about the size of Alaska.
-Few carry more weight.
-The lien attaches all your property, including your house, car and any future property you might obtain.
+Those who don't communicate with the IRS when they can't pay can expect a "Notice of Federal Tax Lien" to be filed against their property.
+This is a lien about the size of an elephant.
+It attaches all your property, including your house, car and any future property you might obtain.

-A levy, which is a legal seizure of property to satisfy a tax debt, is another legal means the IRS can use to collect taxes.
-This means the IRS can seize your car, boat or home and sell it to satisfy your tax debt or it can place a levy on your wages.
-More good news is that these liens often stay on your records long after the issue has been resolved or until the IRS gets around to removing it.
-So it's also the gift that keeps on giving!
+A levy, which is a legal seizure of property, is another legal means the IRS can use to collect taxes.
+The IRS can seize your car, boat or home and sell it to satisfy your tax debt, or it can take from your wages.

 3. Pay your tax bill with a high-interest credit card.

 Although this is a better approach than not paying your taxes at all, you should investigate the best way to borrow the money.
 Compare the interest rate of your credit card with that of a personal loan from your bank or credit union.
-The idea is to incur the least amount of money in interest.
+The idea is to incur the least amount of interest.
 Try to pay off the loan as soon as possible and do what you can to avoid the same situation next year.
-To pay your taxes on time, you may need to adjust your withholding on your W-4 with your employer or put aside money each pay period in a savings account.

-RATE SEARCH: A personal loan can be a cheaper way to borrow than credit cards.
-Search rates today at Bankrate.com.
+A personal loan can be a cheaper way to borrow than credit cards.
+Search rates at Bankrate.

 4. Get a refund-related loan.

-5. When you get your refund, spend it as fast as possible.
+5. Spend your refund as fast as possible.

 Spending your refund may not be such a good idea, no matter how tempting.
-If you have large credit card debt, inadequate savings or a limited retirement fund, a better use of your refund may be to pay down debt, open a savings account or establish an IRA.
+If you have large credit card debt, inadequate savings or a limited retirement fund, a better use of the money may be to pay down debt, open a savings account or establish an IRA.